Survodutide

 • Limited long-term safety data

-Its extended activity profile allows prolonged receptor activation across metabolic signaling pathways.
+Its extended activity profile allows prolonged receptor activation across both GLP-1 and glucagon-mediated metabolic pathways.

 • Store refrigerated before and after reconstitution